DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

 * SharedSnapshotQuotaExceededFault `object`: You have exceeded the maximum number of accounts that you can share a manual DB snapshot with.

 ### SnapshotQuotaExceededFault
-* SnapshotQuotaExceededFault `object`: Request would result in user exceeding the allowed number of DB snapshots.
+* SnapshotQuotaExceededFault `object`: The request would result in the user exceeding the allowed number of DB snapshots.

 ### SourceIdsList
 * SourceIdsList `array`